zh4ui/devtools/macOS.md

   * Example: `hdiutil makehybrid -iso -joliet -o Image.iso /input_path`
   * Ref: [Mac OS X: Best Way to Make an ISO from a CD or DVD](https://superuser.com/questions/85987/mac-os-x-best-way-to-make-an-iso-from-a-cd-or-dvd)
 * burn catalina to disk: `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled`

+## TimeMachine

+[Types of disks you can use with Time Machine on Mac](https://support.apple.com/en-sg/guide/mac-help/mh15139/mac) says APFS can not be used for TimeMachine backup.

+A big mistake I made, is to convert the HFS+ to APFS using `diskutil apfs convert diskxx`, even if it's not allowed in Disk Utility.